Just a spatula? Sure, but it’s a tool you use every day. So having one that really works can be as important as having the right knife.

 How We Tested

 Few people give much thought to choosing a good turner-style spatula.
 Most of us simply put up with tools that don’t particularly help us—and may even get in the way of our doing a better job as we flip or transport food.
 Whether they’re too long or too rigid, whether they have an awkwardly shaped head, a too-thick front edge that can’t slide easily under food, or a handle angle that forces our arm up or elbow out, most of these fly-swatter look-alikes tend to damage food.
-They can tear the whites and break the yolks of fried eggs, crumple warm cookies instead of lifting them neatly off the pan, or drop your neat square of lasagna into a messy heap as you’re ferrying it to a plate.
+They can tear the whites and break the yolks of fried eggs, crumple warm cookies instead of lifting them neatly off the pan, melt in the heat when you’re flipping a burger, or drop your neat square of lasagna into a messy heap as you’re ferrying it to a plate.
 Because spatulas are fairly cheap, most people own a drawer full of assorted styles and brands.
-But wouldn’t it be better to own the perfect spatula that feels natural and makes cooking easier?
-We all need a plastic spatula to protect nonstick pans but we also need a real metal one for traditional pans, where thick, blunt plastic ones just won’t do.
-In this testing, we looked at metal spatulas.
+But wouldn’t it be better to own just the perfect spatula that feels natural and makes cooking easier?
+We wanted a plastic spatula that could protect the surface of our nonstick pans.

 To this end, we scooped up tools of varying prices, sizes and designs and started the evaluations with a basic challenge: frying eggs in an 8-inch skillet.
 Shoveling—and breaking—the delicate eggs in such cramped quarters winnowed the lineup to 5 spatulas; these graduated to tests with fresh-baked cookies, pans of lasagna, fluffy pancakes, and oversize hamburgers.
-To gauge strength, we then tried to balance bricks on them.
+To gauge heat resistance and strength, we then tried to melt them and even balance bricks on them.

 Measure for Measure

 But nailing down the ideal head size was a balancing act—literally.
 If it was too narrow, it didn’t provide enough support.
-Conversely, super-wide flippers struggled to pick up a single pancake, burger, or cookie without knocking (or crushing) its neighbors.
-An overly long head was also a detriment—these spatulas literally kept us an arm’s length from the pan.
+A cheap model that was less than 2 inches wide left the fried egg whites flopping unsupported on either side, causing them to rip; we immediately kicked this model out of the lineup.
+Conversely, a super-wide (4 5/8 inches) flipper was so bulky, it struggled to pick up a single pancake, burger, or cookie without knocking (or crushing) its neighbors.
+An overly long head was also a detriment.
+With a head alone measuring 8 inches from tip to end, one spatula literally kept us an arm’s length from the pan.
 Our conclusion: A rectangular, well-proportioned head—roughly 3 inches wide and 5 inches long—offers support without compromising dexterity.

 The handle driving the head also plays a role; its length can mean the difference between a smooth ride and a fatal, food-fracturing accident.
-One handsome spatula, with a 9-inch-plus handle, stretched nearly 15 inches long and seemed better proportioned for the blasting heat of a grill than the tame warmth of a griddle (it too was eliminated after the egg test).
-But there was also such a thing as too small, which felt like a toy.
-The most successful spatulas fell between those two extremes, with handles measuring roughly 6 inches and a total length of about 11 inches, a distance that kept us safe while letting the spatula maneuver as a natural extension of our hands.
+Spatulas with too-long handles seemed better proportioned for the blasting heat of a grill than the tame warmth of a griddle, but there was also such a thing as too small: With a 4½-inch-long head and barely 4¾-inch-long handle, a petite nylon spatula looked like a toy borrowed from a Playskool kitchen—and performed like one, too.
+The most successful spatulas fell between those two extremes—a distance that kept us safe while letting the spatula maneuver as a natural extension of our hands.

 Turn, Turn, Turn